“College is all about getting engaged, being inspired and getting to class. Take this opportunity to explore all that is MCC.”

 GET A MAP

 Seriously, get a map.
 Download one at www.monroec.edu/go/maps or pick one up at an Info Desk (at Brighton Campus just outside Admissions and at Damon City Campus at the Public Safety Desk).
+There are Welcome Stations throughout campus to help direct you.
 And if you get lost, don’t be afraid to stop someone and ask for their help.
 We won't let you get too lost!

 KNOW YOUR DIGITS